-After you finish creating the Mapping, we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create workflow.
+After you finish creating the Informatica Stored Procedure Transformation Mapping, we have to create the workflow for it.
+PowerCenter Workflow manager provides two approaches to create a workflow.

-This will open Create Workflow window as shown below.
+It opens the Create Workflow window.
 Please provide the unique name (wf_StoredProc) and leave the default settings.

 Please provide a unique name for this session.
 Here, we are naming it as s_StoredProc.
-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_Storedproc.
+Once you click on the Create button, a new window called Mappings will open.
+Here you have to select the Mapping that you want to associate with this session, i.e., m_Storedproc.

 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-$Source connection value: This property will store the relational source information in $Source variable.
-So, click on the Arrow we marked below, and select the Informatica Source as the source information.
+$Source connection value: This property will store the relational source information in the $Source variable.
+So, click on the Arrow we marked below, and select the Source as the source information.

-$Target connection value: This property will store the relational target information in $Target variable.
-So, click on the Arrow we marked below, and select the Informatica Target as the Target information.
+$Target connection value: This property will store the relational target information in the $Target variable.
+So, click on the Arrow we marked below, and select the Target as the Target information.

-Now, we have to configure the Target Connection.
+Now, we have to configure the Informatica Stored Procedure Transformation Target Connection.
 So, click on the SPDestination present in the Targets folder.
-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target
+Within the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target

-Here, we can also configure the connection information of a Stored Procedure Transformation.
+Here, we can also configure the connection information.
 To do so, click on the SP_Testing present in the Transformations folder.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.